ZeroIntensity/view.py/docs/index.md

 GitHub: https://github.com/ZeroIntensity/view.py
 ```

-**Note:** The remainder of this documentation will assume Python module are on PATH and view.py may be executed with the raw `view` command.
+**Note:** The remainder of this documentation will assume Python modules are on PATH and view.py may be executed with the raw `view` command.